Vivek009-hub/Codestorm/README.md

-MedicInfo is a Healthtech website having AI features that suggests diet plans,workout plans and there is also a medication tracker that track our medication according to time and notify us through alarm,
+MedicInfo is a Healthtech website having AI features that suggests diet plans,workout plans and there is also a medication tracker that track our medication according to time and notify us through alarm.